Roadworks in the Chichester, Bognor Regis and Midhurst areas: These roads are set to be closed this week

 New Road Eastbound, Angmering: Widening of the A259 between Highdown Drive and Horsham Road, and between Station Road Angmering and the A280 in Rustington.
 Works under lane narrowing with speed restriction, intermittent light use dates to be agreed, night closures tba.
 Road Closure.
 West Sussex Highways – August 8 to May 6

-Blue Star Roundabout, Angmering: Carriageway Patching and drainage works.
+Water Lane, Angmering: Recover telegraph ploes and overhead cable.
+Road Closure.
+BT – July 5 to July 6

+Rustington Bypass Westbound, Angmering: Road stud removal prior to Surface Dressing.
 Overnight Road Closure.
-West Sussex Highways – June 21 to June 27
+West Sussex Highways – July 5 to July 7

-Dover Lane, Angmering: Carriageway Pothole Repairs.
+Bishopstone Lane, Ansty And Staplefield: Carriageway Pothole Repairs.
 Road Closure.
-West Sussex Highways – June 22 to June 22
+West Sussex Highways – June 28 to June 28

-Selden Lane, Angmering: Carriageway Pothole Repairs.
+Cuckfield Road, Ansty And Staplefield: Carriageway Pothole Repairs.
 Road Closure.
-West Sussex Highways – June 22 to June 22
+West Sussex Highways – June 28 to June 28

-Lake Lane, Barnham: Carriageway Patching.
+Lake Lane, Barnham: Carrriageway Patching.
 Road Closure.
 West Sussex Highways – June 28 to June 28

-Bedford Avenue, Bersted: Carriageway Patching.
-Road Closure.
-West Sussex Highways – June 25 to June 25

-Ash Grove, Bersted: Lay new fibre optic ducts, install and joint new fibres.
-Road Closure.
-Scottish& Southern Electricity Networks – June 25 to June 27

 Hoe Lane, Bosham: Replace decayed pole.
 Road Closure.
 BT – June 28 to June 28

-St Johns Road, Crawley: Repair partially collapsed sewer.
+Peppering Lane, Burpham: Repair edge Erosion.
 Road Closure.
-Thames Water Utilities Ltd – June 11 to June 25

-Brittens Lane, Eartham: Repair edge erosion.
+West Sussex Highways – July 1 to July 1

+Broad Road, Chidham And Hambrook: Carriageway Patching.
 Road Closure.
-West Sussex Highways – June 22 to June 22
+West Sussex Highways – June 29 to June 29

-Eartham Lane, Eartham: Carriageway Pothole Repairs.
+Forest Road, Colgate: Carriageway Pothole Repairs.
 Road Closure.
-West Sussex Highways – June 22 to June 22
+West Sussex Highways – June 28 to June 28

-Slindon Road, Eartham: Carriageway Pothole Repairs.
+Haslett Avenue East Eastbound, Crawley: Carriageway Pothole Repairs.
 Road Closure.
+West Sussex Highways – June 29 to June 29

+Hazelwick Avenue Southbound, Crawley: Carriageway Pothole Repairs.
+Road Closure.
+West Sussex Highways – June 29 to June 29

-West Sussex Highways – June 22 to June 22
+Bookers Lane, Earnley: Carriageway Pothole Repairs.
+Road Closure.
+West Sussex Highways – June 30 to June 30

 Selham Road, Easebourne: Reconstruction of Ambersham Bridge.
 Road Closure.
 West Sussex Highways – April 6 to July 16

-Fernhurst Lane, Fernhurst: Carriageway Pothole Repairs.
+Ebernoe Road, Ebernoe: Carriageway Pothole Repairs.
 Road Closure.
-West Sussex Highways – June 24 to June 24

-Lickfold Road, Fernhurst: Carriageway Pothole Repairs.
-Road Closure.
-West Sussex Highways – June 24 to June 24

-School Hill, Findon: Replace loose/rattling gully frame and cover.
-Road Closure.
-West Sussex Highways – June 21 to June 21
+West Sussex Highways – July 1 to July 1

 Cross Lane, Findon: Lay new gas service.
 Road Closure.
 SGN – June 28 to July 2